tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

 Protocols and infrastructures must therefore maintain strong crypto-agility and be prepared to replace algorithms rapidly if needed.

-Backward compatibility can be maintained if the authenticating party also holds a traditional certificate and presents it to relying parties that have not yet deployed PQC support.
+Backward compatibility can be maintained if the authenticated party also holds a traditional certificate and presents it to relying parties that have not yet deployed PQC support.
 While this approach preserves interoperability during the transition, it also introduces downgrade risk: